Inland Glaucoma Center

 Open vs closed angle by OCT anterior segment imaging, by the Inland Glaucoma Center with eye special

-At the Inland Glaucoma Center we offer advanced ocular imaging with OCT which is like a high resolution 3D image or MRI of the angle to give precise risk for developing angle closure.
-Gonioscopy with a mirrored lens is also used which is still a gold standard in angle assessment.
+At the Inland Glaucoma Center, we provide advanced ocular imaging with OCT, which offers a high-resolution 3D view similar to an MRI of the angle, helping to assess the precise risk of developing angle closure.
+We also utilize gonioscopy with a mirrored lens, which remains the gold standard in evaluating narrow angles and angle closure.

 Symptoms and risk factors

-Symptoms: usually none but can include transient blurred vision, halos around lights, mild eye pain, headache, and occasionally nausea.
-Risk factors include older age, female, Asian or Inuit ancestry, farsightedness (hyperopia which have smaller eyes), and a family history.
+Symptoms of angle closure glaucoma are usually absent but can include transient blurred vision, halos around lights, mild eye pain, headache, and occasionally nausea.
+Risk factors for this condition include older age, female gender, Asian or Inuit ancestry, farsightedness (hyperopia, which is often associated with narrower angles), and a family history of glaucoma.
+Effective glaucoma treatment is essential for those at risk.

 See a Glaucoma Expert